alig2039/project5_squark_back/README.md

 The User acceptance criteria is for users to be able to post, reply, follow another user to see their posts on a social feed and re-broadcast another user's posts

 The system uses a React front end with a Django Rest Framework backend.
-The front end repository can be found [here](https://github.com/alig2039/project5_squawk_front)
+The front end repository can be found [here](https://github.com/alig2039/projSqwk)

 ## User Experience(UX)
 ### User Stories
 * Anonymous/Unregistered/First time User
-    * As an anonymous user I should not be able to view any content without logging in
+    * As an anonymous user I should be able to view public content without logging in
     * As an anonymous user I should be able to register for an account on the system or log into the system with an existing account.

 * User Goals